Bineesh627/MobileInfoga/README.md

 ## Usage

-To use the Phone Number Information Gatherer, simply input the desired phone number and wait for the tool to fetch the information.
+To use the Phone Number Information Gathering, simply input the desired phone number and wait for the tool to fetch the information.
 Here's a sample command and its output:

 ```
 python mobileinfoga.py